 I’ve tried to group these day trips into easy to find categories, so you can determine what’s best given your time.
 Time estimates come from Amsterdam Centraal and do not include the time to get a ticket!

 It’s good to build in a bit of extra time in case the trains aren’t running well.
-Most of these trains run at least once an hour towards your destination, if not once every fifteen minutes.
+Most of these trains run at least once an hour towards most major cities, if not once every fifteen minutes.
 Bus schedules should be checked as they are heavily impacted by the day of the week.
 Be sure to make sure that you can make your connection and note the last bus/train out of more remote locations.
 Renting a bike can help your mobility a lot!

 Day trips from Amsterdam less than 30 minutes away